 Road Cycling

-Revelstoke offers wonderful road cycling on several quiet roadways that are highlighted by stunning views and little traffic.
-Warm up on Airport Way, enjoy the amazing scenery along Highway 23, then test your climbing legs on the Meadows in the Sky Parkway.
+Revelstoke offers wonderful cycling on several quiet roadways that are highlighted by stunning views and little traffic.
+Warm up on Airport Way, enjoy the amazing scenery along Highway 23, then test your climbing legs on the longest hill climb in Canada.

 Airport Way – 32 km return trip